-Working closely with the managing director, we created a website that would primarily benefit the trade whilst not alienating the consumer audience.
+Working closely with the managing director, we created website content that would primarily benefit the trade whilst not alienating the consumer audience.

 For trade, we identified three different types of customer (chefs, retail and ice cream parlours) and created content specific to each group, where details about the different types and size of ice cream available to them, a relevant case study, recipe ideas, and details of how to become a stockist, were included.